madanimoutaa/ros2_documentation/source/Installation/Rolling/Linux-Install-Binary.rst

 -------------------

 We currently support Ubuntu Linux Focal Fossa (20.04) 64-bit x86 and 64-bit ARM.
-The Rolling Ridley distribution will change target platforms from time to time as new platforms become available.
+The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
 Most people will want to use a stable ROS distribution.

 Add the ROS 2 apt repository